getwd()[1] "C:/Users/0131045s/Desktop/Legacy/Programming/R/Workshops/rintro/activities/week5"

 Navigate to the folder you created for this course (this should be the same folder you used for previous workshops).

-Don’t forget to verify your working directory before we get started
+Don’t forget to verify your working directory before we get started.
+You do this by typing in the following command into the console

 As in previous weeks we will create an R script that we can use for today’s activities.
 This week we can call our script 05-correlations